electric-sql/examples/web/README.md

 # Web browser example
-This example shows how create a React application backed by Electrified SQLite database.
+This example shows how create a React application backed by an electrified SQLite database, synching data across devices through the Cloud.

 To use SQLite in the browser there is a bit of fiddling with configurations.
-To get you started, we provide an Electrified SQL.JS driver that relays operations to an absurd-sql database running inside a worker.
+To get you started, we provide an electrified SQL.JS driver that relays operations to an absurd-sql database running inside a worker.
 It sounds complicated, but all boils down to the following block of code:
 ```jsx
 const ElectrifiedComponent = () => {
   const [ db, setDb ] = useState<ElectrifiedDatabase>()